16 Notable alumni of

 -

 Leo Brent Bozell III is an American conservative activist and writer.
-Bozell is the founder of the Media Research Center, an organization whose stated purpose is to identify liberal media bias.
+Bozell is the founder of the Media Research Center, an organization whose purpose is to document and combat liberal media bias.
+In 2025, Bozell was nominated by President Donald Trump to be the next United States Ambassador to South Africa.
+The United States Senate confirmed Bozell's nomination on December 18, 2025, by a party-line vote of 53-43.

 -